tensorflow/model-analysis/g3doc/faq.md

 can be configured and [EvalSavedModel](eval_saved_model.md) for more information about setting up the EvalSavedModel.

-### How do I setup TFMA to work with a keras model-to-estimator based model? {#model-to-estmator}
+### How do I setup TFMA to work with a keras model-to-estimator based model?

-The keras `model_to_estimator` setup is similar to the [estimator](#estimator) confiugration.
+The keras `model_to_estimator` setup is similar to the estimator confiugration.
 However there are a few differences specific to how model to estimator works.
 In particular, the model-to-esimtator returns its outputs in the form of a dict where the dict key is the name of the last output layer in the associated keras model (if no name is provided, keras will choose a default name for you such as `dense_1` or `output_1`).
 From a TFMA perspective, this behavior is similar to what would be output for a multi-output model even though the model to estimator may only be for a single model.
 To account for this difference, an additional step is required to setup the output name.
-However, the same three options apply as [above](#estimator).
+However, the same three options apply as estimator.

 The following is an example of the changes required to an estimator based
 config: